SysKitTeam/docs-point/governance-and-automation/security-compliance-checks/orphaned-users.md

 description: This article provides information on the Orphaned Users report.
 ---

 # Orphaned Users

-Syskit Point detects users that have been disabled or deleted in Azure AD, but still have access to SharePoint content, which could lead to security risks in case they become active again.
+Syskit Point detects users that have been disabled or deleted in Azure AD but still have access to SharePoint content, which could lead to security risks in case they become active again.

 The Orphaned Users policy is **a tenant-wide policy, and it cannot have task delegation enabled**.
 That means that no tasks are created to resolve this policy violation, and no emails are sent to collaborators.